rsahlin/graphics-by-opengl/README.md

 When importing the project use either the eclipse project files or the pom file.
 I use Eclipse, though a Maven base IDE _should_ work.

 graphics-by-opengl-j2se contains all APIs and implementation that is not platform specific
 - the majority of functionality and code should be here.

 graphics-by-opengl-jogl and

 graphics-by-opengl-android

 contains JOGL and Android implementations.

+To use the project in Eclipse, import as Existing Maven project.

+You need ADT installed, may experience problem with non-existing project.properties file - I solved by adding an empty project.properties file in the Android project root, then chosing 'Properties-Android' and selecting a valid SDK.